-GreenLatinos believes that Latino communities have a right to access clean, reliable, and affordable water for drinking, recreation, economic stability and for community health.
+GreenLatinos believes that Latino communities have a right to access clean, healthy, reliable, and affordable water for drinking, recreation, economic stability, and community health.
 We also believe that clean and healthy water is vital to a healthy environment.
-Water is a human right and unfortunately our communities have access in disproportionate ways.
+Water is a human right and unfortunately, Latino/a/x communities and other historically marginalized and underserved communities lack access in disproportionate ways.

-GreenLatinos and our water equity core priority is addressing these issues through awareness, advocacy for strong policy, investment, and outreach in our communities that advances clean water access and affordability.
-GreenLatinos work on water equity seeks to advance our Latino communities through infrastructure investment, access to clean water for rural and urban communities, addressing water affordability and advancement of racial equity.
+GreenLatinos and our water equity core priority are addressing these issues through awareness, advocacy for strong policy, investment, and outreach in communities.
+GreenLatinos' work on water equity seeks to advance our Latino/a/x communities through infrastructure investment, access to clean water for rural and urban communities, addressing water affordability, and advancement of racial equity.

-The water working group at GreenLatinos focuses on the current issues and opportunities in and around water-related issues.
-The working group seeks to address and advocate for water equity, affordability, and accessibility.
+The Water Equity Collective at GreenLatinos focuses on the current issues and opportunities in and around water-related issues.
+The Water Equity Collective seeks to address and advocate for water equity, affordability, and accessibility.

-The working group focuses on these efforts through sharing information and resources, uplifting and learning from our Latinx experts and leaders in the water sector, and taking direct, intentional, and meaningful action.
-The water group has efforts in place to defend water protection at the national level especially rollbacks to clean accessible water.
+The collective focuses on these efforts through sharing information and resources, uplifting and learning from our Latino/a/x experts and leaders in the water sector, and taking direct, intentional, and meaningful action.